Admission on Academic Contractual Acceptance (ACA)

 Students who have previously attended Hesston College may apply for re-admission by notifying the Admissions Office.
 The student’s original file will be reviewed and updated records may be requested.
 Students seeking re-admission to nursing or aviation should contact those departments directly.

-If a current Hesston College student seeks to extend their enrollment beyond the completion of academic goals/degree requirements, he or she must first apply for extended enrollment through the office of Academics before the end of the last semester prior to completing goals.
+If a current Hesston College student seeks to extend their enrollment beyond the completion of academic goals/degree requirements, they must first apply for extended enrollment through the office of Academics before the end of the last semester prior to completing goals.
 If the request for extended enrollment is granted, the institutional financial aid would remain at the current level.
-If a student is not granted extended enrollment yet still chooses to return for another semester or year, his or her institutional financial aid may be reduced.
+If a student is not granted extended enrollment yet still chooses to return for another semester or year, their institutional financial aid may be reduced.
 Please see the Extended Enrollment Disclosure Form and the Extended Enrollment Request Form, both available through the office of Academics.
 Evaluation will be based on course availability for the following term(s), personal statement of goals, proposed schedule for the extended enrollment period, as well as the student’s academic progress as defined in the Academic Life section of the catalog, and the student’s social character and potential for success as defined in the Admissions section of the catalog.